ioBroker/ioBroker.docs/docs/en/config/multihost.md

 bind 0.0.0.0
 ```

-Finally restart the Redis server or computer. for example:
+Finally, restart the Redis server or machine. eg:

 ```
 sudo service redis-server restart
 ```

 ## Distribute tasks
-There are two ways to distribute the tasks among the hosts.
+There are two ways to distribute the tasks to the hosts.

-* If it is a new installation, select the host on which the instance of the adapter is to be installed in the Adapter tab from the pull-down menu above the adapter list.
+* If it is a new installation, on the Adapter tab, select the host on which the instance of the adapter is to be installed from the pull-down menu above the list of adapters.

 Then add the instance there by clicking on the (+) in the right column.

-* If you have already installed a large number of adapters on a host, you can change the assignment of the instances that have already been installed in the Instances tab.
+* If you have already installed many adapters on a host, you can subsequently change the assignment of the already installed instances in the Instances tab.

 ## Delete host
-To delete a host, activate the expert mode in the objects admin tab of the master and activate the host selection in the Type column.
+To delete a host, activate expert mode in the admin tab Objects of the master and activate the selection host in the Type column.
 Then delete the desired host.

 ## Possible problems
-sometimes a message similar to:
+sometimes a message appears similar to:

 ```> ... bytes ... in strict mode```

-Then please edit the file in which this occurs with the nano Editor.
-Right at the beginning is `'use strict';` Comment this line with // and save.
+Then please edit the file in which this occurs with the nano editor. `'use strict';` is right at the beginning of this line with // comment and save.

 ```> IP Address of the host is 127.0.0.1.
 It accepts no connections.
 Please change.```

-if you haven't done ``` setup custom ``` on the master system
+if you have not done ``` setup custom ``` on the master system